 The Human Resources Department is taking a shift.
 The HR managers now need practical HR skills and competencies to be excellent contributors to the business.
 Traditional HR responsibilities include recruiting, hiring, retaining talents, compensation and benefits.

 But with changing times and demands, HR professionals now also participate as the organization's advocate, build employee relations, develop business strategies, and, more importantly, bring mediation between the employees and the employers.

 But handling these diverse duties is not a cakewalk.
 It requires practical skills and competencies for any HR professional to keep their A-game on.

 Here Are The 7 Core HR Skills And Competencies Every HR Professional Must Have

 1. Effective Communication

 Hr professionals must have impeccable communication skills.
 When the job is to deal with people, it becomes paramount for any HR professional to have strong communication skills.
 They constantly deal with people over the phone or email, draft company policies, and conduct interviews.

 Therefore any HR professional must have excellent writing skills to avoid any miscommunication.
-They must actively listen to understand others’ perspectives and bring a more honest discussion between the staff and the managers.
+They must actively listen to understand others’ perspectives and bring a more honest discussion between them and the managers.

 Effective communication helps HR managers to handle employee grievances empathically and also manage any internal conflicts effectively.

 Building relationships between the HR group and other departments is one of the critical components to bring business together.
 This helps in maximizing the potential of the organization and its success.
 Relationships in the workplace often need a great deal of care and communication.
-There are also some casual relationships ( think of vendors and dealers who deliver goods to your workplace) that need your attention.
+There are also some casual relationships (think of vendors and dealers who deliver goods to your workplace) that need your attention.
 Therefore, HR professionals must emphasize building relationships among every department so that they can thrive together.

 HR professionals must listen and respond to the concerns of the other departments and act as a glue to keep them stick together.
-Since a workplace has diverse individuals, and therefore, HR professionals must introduce inclusive policies, and everyone feels welcomed in the workplace.
+Since a workplace has diverse individuals, HR professionals must introduce inclusive policies, and everyone feels welcomed in the workplace.